panda-coder/panda-coder/README.md

 ### A little bit about myself

 My name is Ercy Moreira Neto from Brazil 🇧🇷.
 I've been working as PHP Developer since 2009.
 I'm passionate about coding.
-I’m currently learning Rust and Javascript
+I’m currently learning **Rust, Python, Typescript and Javascript**.

 - 💼 Tools: **Visual Studio Code, PHPStorm, Git and GitHub.**